vitiral/simple-quality/purpose.md

 > render beautifully on sites like github.
 >
 > Markdown is easy to learn, easy to read and has become the defacto standard
-> for writing docs among open source projects.
+> for writing docs for open source projects.

 [1]: https://gitbookio.gitbooks.io/markdown/content/